AI video editor for publish-ready videos | HeyGen

 Upload your footage or bring in a recording from your preferred source.
 The editor prepares a transcript and overview so you can see your content as both text and video.

 Select output formats for your channels and apply brand presets.
-This sets fonts, colours, and basic layout choices from the start using the best AI design practices.
+This sets fonts, colours, and basic layout choices from the start with the best AI design practices.

 Use the transcript and text-level commands to cut, move, and adjust scenes.
 Add titles, captions, and simple transitions with a few clicks.